NoMacca/seatingplanner/README.md

 If you use this application, I would be interested in any feedback.

 ## TODO
-1. SPEC AND Local Storage
-2. Generate a few different seating plans
+2. Generate multiple seating plans that user can navigate through
 3. Undo functionality
 4. Edit Class-name (add this stage you can just copy a class and rename it)
+5. Clean up code